Top Content Analysis Tools

 - There are concerns that the tool doesn’t comply with General Data Protection Regulation (GDPR)

-Overall, Google Analytics is one of the most important content analysis tools on the market.
+Overall, Google Analytics is one of the most important content analysis platform on the market.
 However, to tap into its potential, you need to be ready to spend much time learning how to use it properly.

-2. Google Search Console
+Google Search Console

-Another free online content analysis tool in Google’s package is Google Search Console (GSC).
+Another free online tool in Google’s package is Google Search Console (GSC).
 There are hardly any SEO specialists and content analysis professionals who can afford avoid using this tool.
 It is a handy instrument.
 Webmasters use it for various reasons.
 As to the features, GSC includes search analytics, crawl evaluation, fixes for HTML, and sitemap assessment.
 This help take content analytics to another level.
 Finally, GSC was created by professionals for Google who understand how you can tap into Google’s search engine algorithm.

 As to the GSC’s pros, there are several vital elements to mention: